 argument.

-string is passed as a command line argument to the shell (with a -c
+program.
+The args string is passed as a command line argument to the shell (with a -c option on

 Linux) such that the shell will interpret it as a shell command sequence and process it accordingly.